AlSpudnik/Spudnik-Drive-mk-III/README.md

 This is a third version tube guitar preamplifier from the Spudnik Drive series.
 Its design is based on the classic american amplifier.
 The design is positioned as a preamplifier for studio recordings and connection to a speaker simulator or power amplifier.

-You can connect a guitar directly to the input of this preamplifier, as well as a processed signal - for example, a tube reverb with a classic 6G15 circuit, or its JFET clone.
+You can connect a guitar directly to the input of this preamplifier, as well as a processed signal - for example, a tube reverb with a classic 6G15 circuit, or its FET copies.
 To add variety to overdriven amp, you can connect absolutely any booster, treble booster, overdrive pedals like the Tube Screamer, DOD 250, or even a fuzz box to the input.
-By manipulating the TREBLE, BASS, GAIN, PRESENCE knobs, you can achieve an endless variety of overdrive.
+By manipulating the TONE, BRIGHT, GAIN knobs, you can achieve an endless variety of overdrive.

-If you plan to use the device as a preamplifier for a power amplifier and the amplitude of the preamplifier's output signal is insufficient for you, you can reduce the value of resistor R27 to 120k, or even to 10k.
+If you plan to use the device as a preamplifier for a power amplifier and the amplitude of the preamplifier's output signal is insufficient for you, you can reduce the value of resistor R27 to 120k, or even to 56k.
 As a preamplifier for a tube power amplifier, the ouput signal can be taken from the anode of tube V2b.
-Capacitor C9 should be connected to the anode of tube V2b, and potentiometer R28 should be changed to 250...500k.
-In this case, capacitor C10 must be excluded from the circuit.
+Capacitor C10 should be connected to the anode of tube V2b, and potentiometer R28 should be changed to 250...500k.
+In this case, capacitor C11 must be excluded from the circuit.
 With this connection, the output signal will have a higher impedance.

 <b>Design and components:</b>
 <br />
 Please note in the diagram, I did use soviet 6N2P (6Н2П).
 You can use any analogs, such as ECC83, 7025, 5751, or 12AX7 (take note pinout!).
 In this circuit, 6N2P tubes operate at a lower anode voltage.
 This, too, is up to you to decide how close to the original Showman voltage you want it to be.

 The ratings of resistors R12, R14 which are indicated in parentheses, are an imitation version of the Bassman 6G6-B.

-Since I assembled the physical design in the same case as the previous version (<a href="https://mrspudnik.blogspot.com/2020/09/spudnik-drive-mark-ii.html" target="_blank" >Spudnik Drive mk II</a>), the BASS and PRESENCE potentiometers are designed as trimmers.
-But the layout is standard on the front panel.

 All used metal film resistors.